 A prosthesis used for amputations or congenital absences that occur below the wrist.

 Partial surgical removal or congenital absence of the breast.

-Prostheses controlled by using pre-positioning of a manually operated friction, free motion, or locking type joint for the actuation and movement of a mechanical prosthetic component.
+Prostheses controlled by using pre-positioning of a manually operated friction, free motion, or locking type joint for the movement of a mechanical prosthetic component.

 Mechanical components with friction or positive locking joints controlled by manual positioning or semi-functional use of the components used in the design of a prostheses.